dan-fritchman/Thesis/content.md

 This was an intentional choice, in furtherance of the goal to "make making the good schematics easy, and make making the bad schematics hard".
 Schematics tend to be worth more than the paper they're printed on when typical practitioners (other than their authors) understand their contents.
 A necessary condition is recognizing the symbols.
 There are relatively few elements which have both (a) pictorial symbols widely understood by the field, and (b) an uncontroversial set of ports.
 They are the elements of the Hdl21 schematic library.
 A wider set of elements - op-amps, oscillators, flip-flops, and the like - meet criteria (a), but have a wide diversity of IO interfaces.
 In Hdl21 schematics (as in all other schematic-systems of which we are aware), symbols dictate instance port-lists.

 Disallowing symbol-based hierarchy has a side benefit: it's much more straightforward to confine a schematic to a single SVG file.
 This single-file property is a large part of what makes schematics renderable by existing platforms such as GitHub.
 But we _could_ make it work, I guess.
 Each schematic would be required to include the symbol-picture of every symbol that it instantiates, as they currently do for any primitive elements they instantiate.
 And the graphical editor would need to be, or at least desirably would be, edited to comprehend the links between schematics and symbols representing the same circuits.
 Just where this linkage would lie - within SVG content, or as separate "database metadata" - would remain to be seen.
-Comprehending schematics as circuits, as by importer programs, would desirably find this structure as straightfowardly as possible. ^[The SVG specification includes a paired definitions (`<defs>`) section and `<use>` element, intended for instantiation of repeated content.
+Comprehending schematics as circuits, as by importer programs, would desirably find this structure as straightforwardly as possible. ^[The SVG specification includes a paired definitions (`<defs>`) section and `<use>` element, intended for instantiation of repeated content.
 In principle this would be a desirable place to hold Hdl21 schematics' element symbol definitions.
 Doing so would save space in the hypertext content.
 Sadly we (very quickly) found that the `<defs>` and `<use>` elements are not supported by popular platforms which shall not be named, such as GitHub.]

 # Programming Models for IC Layout